 What happens after the migration?

 Basically, the customer has to integrate the SAC service back into their IT landscape again.
-Good news: Technical roll-out documentation is going to be published on our microsite www.sapanalytics.cloud shortly!
+Good news: Technical roll-out documentation has just been published to our microsite at https://saphanajourney.com/sap-analytics-cloud/neo-to-cloud-foundry/!

 Let’s be honest – The customer needs to test, and test again.
 Several things come to mind that will need to be examined and adjusted (this list isn’t exhaustive):